 Genians, Inc. ("Company" or "Genians") implements the Genians Bug Bounty Program ("Program") which rewards reporting vulnerabilities in Genians products and services.
-Participants wishing to participate in this Bug Bounty Program and receive a reward must agree to these Terms and Conditions, and if they report a vulnerability, they will be deemed to have agreed to these Terms and Conditions.
+Participants wishing to participate in this Bug Bounty Program and receive a reward must agree to these Terms and Conditions, and if you report a vulnerability, you will be deemed to have agreed to these Terms and Conditions.

 Article 1 (Introduction)